nickbrandt/GitLab/doc/user/project/merge_requests/sast.md

 ## Use cases

-- Your application is using an external (open source) library, locked to a specific version (e.g., via `Gemfile.lock`) and the version is known to be vulnerable.
 - Your code has a potentially dangerous attribute in a class, or unsafe code that can lead to unintended code execution.
+- Your application is vulnerable to cross-site scripting (XSS) attacks that can be leveraged to unauthorized access to session data

 ## Supported languages and frameworks